• Skip to primary navigation

 Ingredients

-• ½ cup unsweetened cocoa powder sifted + more for dusting the pan
+• ½ cup unsweetened cocoa powder plus more cocoa powder for dusting the pan

 Instructions

-• Preheat oven to 350 degrees.
-Grease a nine-inch round springform pan and dust with cocoa powder.
+• Preheat the oven to 325 degrees with a rack in the middle position.
+Grease a 9 inch springform pan and dust with cocoa powder.
 Set aside.

 Nutrition